 Tateossian used this simple but effective email to show their customers how long they had left to bag sale bargains:

-Tateossian Subject Tateossian Timemoment purchases is with flash January sales.
+Tateossian Timemoment purchases is a flash January sales.
 These sales usually offer considerable discounts, but only over a very short period of time.
 This sense of urgency often encourages customers to take the plunge and make a purchase.
 Email is the prefect medium to let your customers know when your flash sale is taking place.

 There’s a lot of competition among retailers during the January sales period.
 While the success of yours isn’t entirely dependent on your email marketing efforts, a good campaign can ingrain your company in your customers’ minds, and put you one step ahead of your competitors.